 If an emotional support animal causes damage or disruption, the owner is responsible for covering any resulting costs.

 According to the latest guidance by the Department of Transportation, airlines are no longer required to accommodate travelers with emotional support animals, including support cats.
 American, Delta, United, JetBlue, Spirit, and Frontier are some of the major airline carriers that no longer allow emotional support animals.

 If you are unable to travel with your support animal, it may lead to distress and other emotional issues.
-Luckily, your cat is still allowed to fly in the cabin with you.
-The only difference is that you are no longer exempt from paying pet fees and the cat must be placed in a carrier.
+Luckily, your cat can still fly in the cabin with you.
+The only difference is that you are no longer exempt from paying pet fees, and the cat must be placed in a carrier.

 Some international and domestic airlines allow emotional support animals on board for free.
-Therefore, if you want to travel with your support cat, all you have to do is book these disability-friendly airlines.
+Therefore, if you want to travel with your support cat, you only have to book these disability-friendly airlines.
 Just be sure to check out the airline’s requirements for ESAs before traveling.
 You will most likely need to submit certain documents, like your ESA letter and a relief attestation form.

 Best Breeds For Emotional Support Cats

 Just as there are ideal breeds for emotional support dogs, like Golden Retrievers and Labradors, there are also ideal breeds for support cats.

 If you have a mental or emotional disability and wish to include an emotional support cat in your treatment plan, consider these breeds:

 The American Shorthair is a family favorite and ideal for an emotional support cat.
 They have even temperaments and above-average intelligence levels.
 This breed is very gentle-natured and good around kids and other animals.
 American Shorthairs make excellent emotional support cats.

 Maine Coon cats also make great feline companions and emotional support cats.
 They are active, easy to train, and extremely intelligent.
 They are also known for developing deep relationships with their owners, which is ideal for emotional support cats.